danieladebi/Personal-Portfolio/README.md

 <p align="center"> <img src="other_materials/CLT2.gif" alt="CLT2" width="400" />  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; <img src="other_materials/CLT3.gif" alt="CLT3" width="400" /></p>

 #### Description
 The Chemistry Learning Tool is a program I developed to teach high school students introductory level chemistry.
 It covers topics like atomic structure, periodicity, bonding, and others.
-This tool helped sophomores and juniors in my grade study for their exams.
+This tool helped sophomores and juniors in my grade study for their chemistry exams.
 #### Reason For Develepment
 In high school, I found chemistry to be a pretty easy subject for me to learn.
 But I found that many of my classmates struggled in class for various reasons, whether it was because they weren't able to remember all of the correct electron configurations, or if they just could not figure out how different atoms bonded with each other.
 So I developed this program to help my classmates and friends better understand the material.
 #### Room For Improvement